 i Legal framework

-Finally, there is special regulation comprising rules on market power in respect of the telecommunications sector (telephone and internet services),8 the electricity and gas sectors, the postal sector and the transportation sector.
-These regimes are all supervised by the Authority for Consumers and Markets (ACM) as well.
-For the healthcare sector, pursuant to the Healthcare Market Regulation Act, the Dutch Healthcare Authority is tasked with supervision of healthcare companies with 'significant market power'.9 A bill to transfer this supervisory task to the ACM is currently pending.10
+Finally, there is special legislation comprising rules on market power in respect of the telecommunications sector (telephone and internet services),8 the electricity and gas sectors, the postal sector and the transportation sector.
+These sector-specific regimes are also supervised by the ACM.
+For the healthcare sector, pursuant to the Healthcare Market Regulation Act, the Dutch Healthcare Authority is tasked with supervision of healthcare companies with significant market power.9 A bill to transfer this supervisory task to the ACM is currently pending.10

 ii Enforcement practice and policy